 A month or two ago I commented on the New York Times Upfront magazine for high school kids.
 I recently came across their latest, which features a cover story titled “What We Eat.”
-The story is really just an interesting collection of photographs of families from nations all over the world, but with each family sitting with all the food in their house, like this family from Kuwait:
+The story is really just an interesting collection of photographs of families from nations all over the world, but with each family sitting with all the food in their house.

 However, although the title of the article inside the magazine is “What We Eat,” the title listed on the cover of the magazine is “What They Eat.”
 The picture selected for the cover is not one of the family photos, but is, instead, a photo apparently selected to elicit the maximum negative visceral response possible from American kids: